appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 service "keycloak_migration" didn't completed successfully: exit 1
 ```

-In this case, before updating initial password in `global.yaml`, you need to **stop** partially started docker services with below command.
+In this case, before updating initial password in `global.yaml`, you need to **stop** partially started podman services with below command.
 See [reset configuration](./installation.md#reset-configuration) section for more details.

 ```bash
 ./ac-self-hosted.sh -n "spacetech" reset